Help honor those in our community who are making a difference in the lives of their neighbors with Canopy Housing Foundation’s Humanitarian Award!

 2008: Davidson Housing Coalition's Hands Around Mecklenburg/Mooresville Making Emergency Repairs Safely (HAMMERS) program, which helps to address the prevalence of substandard housing and works toward the preservation of existing affordable housing in the community.

-2007: David Barnhardt, a 23-year real estate veteran and active philanthropist.
+2007: David Barnhardt, a real estate veteran and active philanthropist.

-The Humanitarian Award is a Housing Opportunity Foundation initiative.
+The Humanitarian Award is a Canopy Housing Foundation initiative.